The Bladez Fitness Echelon GS Indoor Cycle is a bike that comes with what look like to be very good features and all at a good price too.

 Bladez Echelon GS Indoor Cycle Price

-This is an affordably priced bike especially for one with a belt drive, a console and good customer ratings.
-The only bike with a belt drive is the Sunny Health & Fitness Indoor Cycle Trainer – 49 lb.
-Flywheel that comes with a 49lbs flywheel but the handlebars can’t be adjusted horizontally and doesn’t come with a computer.
-It is also highly rated and is about $50 less expensive at time writing.
+Another affordable bike with a belt drive is the Sunny Health & Fitness Indoor Cycle Trainer – 49 lb.
+Flywheel.
+It comes with a 49lbs flywheel (as the name suggests) but the handlebars can’t be adjusted horizontally and doesn’t come with a computer.
+It is also highly rated.
 Check out our review here.

 This good bike made for beginners and those wanting moderate training rather than those who take their spinning and indoor training very serious – although it can provide intense workouts too as it is well put together for the price.